The 20 Best Epidermolytic Hyperkeratosis Doctors Near Me in New York, US

 English

-Kunal Malik is a Dermatologist in New York, New York.
+Kunal Malik is a Dermatologist practicing medicine in New York, New York.
 Dr. Malik is rated as an Experienced provider by MediFind in the treatment of Epidermolytic Hyperkeratosis.
-His top areas of expertise are Lamellar Ichthyosis, Netherton Syndrome, Atopic Dermatitis, Thrombectomy, and Trabeculectomy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Lamellar Ichthyosis, Netherton Syndrome, Atopic Dermatitis, Thrombectomy, and Trabeculectomy.

 Learn about our expert tiers